nest/nest-simulator/doc/guides/connection_management.rst

         weights = W[:, i]

         # To only connect pairs with a nonzero weight, we use array
-	# indexing to extract the weights and postsynaptic neurons.
+	# indexing to extract the weights and post-synaptic neurons.
         nonzero_indices = numpy.where(weights != 0)[0]
         weights = weights[nonzero_indices]
         post = B[nonzero_indices]